SEARCH RESULTS

 The Local Control and Accountability Plan (LCAP) is a strategic planning tool used by school districts in California to outline how they will allocate funding to improve student outcomes.
 It details specific goals, actions, and services aimed at addressing the needs of students, particularly those from disadvantaged groups, and includes input from stakeholders such as parents, teachers, and the community.
 Home > Local Control Accountability Plan > Local Control Accountability Plan (LCAP) California Assessment of Student Performance and Progress (CAASPP) Local Control and Accountability Plan (LCAP) School Accountability Report Card (SARC) School Site Council (SSC) Extended Learning Opportunties Program Plan (ELOP) Local Control Accountability Plan (LCAP) Every California school district, county office of education, and charter school must have a 3-year Local Control and Accountability Plan (LCAP).
 In the LCAP, the district presents its goals, actions, and expenditures.
 The district must describe what needs each goal addresses and the metrics being used to measure progress.
 Districts report how the actions presented in the LCAP have improved outcomes for students.
 For annual LCAP updates and more information please look below 2025-26 Local Control and Accountability Plan (LCAP), Annual Update, Budget Overview for Parents 2025-26 Local Performance Indicator Self-Reflection 2024-25 LCAP ESSA Federal Addendum

-- Educational Services | Sunol Glen School
+- Attendance Policy | Sunol Glen School

-- Student Handbook | Sunol Glen School
+- Website Accessibility | Sunol Glen School